steveluscher/react-rjsdaq-workshop/server/README.md

 ### Sell

 Use this command to sell a security, given a security symbol and a number of units.
-If you supply a requestId, the server will respond with `true`; sales are always successful.
+If you supply a requestId, the server will send you a response when the sale has been completed (sales always succeed).

 * `requestId`: (optional) an integer
 * `commandName`: (required) the string 'Sell'